minetest/minetest/doc/lua_api.md

 Built-in privileges
 -------------------

-Minetest includes a set of built-in privileges that control capabilities provided by the Minetest engine and can be used by mods:
+Luanti includes a set of built-in privileges that control capabilities provided by the Luanti engine and can be used by mods:

   * Basic privileges are normally granted to all players:
       * `shout`: can communicate using the in-game chat.